xmuyulab/DreamDIA/README.md

 #### 2. Spectral libraries

 Only .tsv libraries are supported.
-All of the fields required by DreamDIA-XMBD are listed in `Dream-DIA/lib_col_settings`.
+All of the fields required by DreamDIA<sup>XMBD</sup> are listed in `Dream-DIA/lib_col_settings`.
 Users can modify this file to adjust their own spectral libraries.

 #### 3. output